attackerflux/daily-weekly-skript/README.md

 skript that gives people items with a command. opens a gui. requires skript 2.12+.
 # HERE ARE THE MAIN LINES
-USE LINES 3-4 TO SET THE NAMES AND LORE OF THE GUI FOR /WEEKLY *make sure that line 8 name matches your line 3 name USE LINES 43-44 TO SET THE NAME AND LORE OF THE GUI FOR /WEEKLY *make sure line 48 name matches line 43 name
+USE LINES 3-4 TO SET THE NAMES AND LORE OF THE GUI FOR /WEEKLY *make sure that line 8 name matches line 3 name
+USE LINES 43-44 TO SET THE NAME AND LORE OF THE GUI FOR /WEEKLY *make sure line 48 name matches line 43 name